 Once you've determined to add new code to freud, the first step is to create a new branch off of master.
 The process of adding code differs based on whether or not you are editing an existing module in freud.
-Adding new methods to an existing module in freud requires creating the new C++ files in the cpp directory, modifying the corresponding MODULENAME.pxd file in the freud directory, and creating a wrapper class in freud/MODULENAME.pyx.
-If the new methods belong in a new module, you must create the corresponding pxd and pyx files accordingly.
-In addition, you will need to import the new module in freud/init.py by adding from . import MODULENAME so that your module is imported by default.
+Adding new methods to an existing module in freud requires creating the new C++ files in the cpp directory, modifying the corresponding \MODULENAME.pxd file in the freud directory, and creating a wrapper class in freud/MODULENAME.pyx.
+If the new methods belong in a new module, you must create the corresponding cpp directory and the pxd and pyx files accordingly.